Bengals Quick Hits: Chris Boswell Delivers A 53-Yard FG To Give Steelers 23-20 OT Win - CLNS Media

 On Cincinnati’s first offensive snap, Cameron Hayward sacked Burrow for five yards.
 On the second, Burrow was not on time with an sideline out to Tyler Boyd and Minkah Fitzpatrick jumped the route for a 31-yard pick-6.

 La’el Collins and the offensive line were no match for TJ Watt and the Steelers defensive front.
-Collins, in particular, looked overmatched, allowing Watt to blow by him twice untouched.
+Collins, in particular, looked rusty, allowing Watt to blow by him twice untouched.

+Lots of ownership from Mitch Wilcox and La'el Collins in Bengals locker room.
+"Our defense played lights out and we (offense) should've answered the bell a lot more." pic.twitter.com/UwuskwB2FL

 The defense kept the Bengals in the game early.